 Angelica is sweet on its own (perfect for making candied treats), but it is also a perfect addition as a sweet ingredient in salads.
 Since it isn't often found in stores, you'll probably need to grow your own.

 All parts of the plant are used in cooking.
 The seeds are used in cookies and candies, and the young leaves and flowers can be sprinkled over salads.

 Bees and butterflies absolutely love bee balm.
 And the same is true of people, once they realize how sweet these blooms taste.
 Use bee balm in your summer beverages to add a hint of natural sweetness, plus beauty!

 The blossoms of bee balm have a sweet minty flavor that is excellent for salads, while the leaves have a lemon-orange flavor that is good for sweetening teas and drinks.

 03 of 07

-Mints of all sorts are easy to grow and extremely flavorful.
+Mint of all kinds are easy to grow and extremely flavorful.
 Try experimenting with sparkling water and assorted mints.
 They add a naturally sweet flavor (some more than others) and provide a refreshing treat on a hot day.

 04 of 07

 Lemon balm is simply a heavenly flavored herb.
 Use it alone or in combination with other sweet herbs.
 It is strongly scented with lemon, but the sweetness of the herb is still obvious.